 - Application form opens per 15 October 2019, 12.00 CET

 - Application forms closes per 1 February 2020, 16.00 CET (for programmes starting September 2020)

 - Results will be announced per 1 March 2020

 - Application form opens per 1 February 2020, 16.00 CET

 - Application form closes per 1 May 2020, 16.00 CEST (for programmes starting September 2020)

 - Results will be announced per 1 June 2020

-If you applied in round 1, and your application was rejected, an application in round 2 is not considered.
-You can only be awarded with one UT scholarship.
+When you applied in round 1, and your application was rejected, an application in round 2 is not considered.